benbrastmckie/.config/README.md

 fish_vi_key_bindings
 ```

-If you aren't already comfy with vim-like modes, the vi-mode in Fish may be cumbersome.
+If you aren't already comfy with vim-like modes, the vi-mode in Fish may be cumbersome, and best to avoid during the installation.

 ## Dependencies